ohdsi-studies/TicagrelorVsClopidogrel/readme.md

 	oracleTempSchema <- NULL

 	#onTreatmentWithBlankingPeriod:
-	If you cannot run the analysis 13 (on-treatment with blanking period analysis) on your database, please set this argument FALSE.
+	If you cannot run the 'on-treatment with blanking period analysis' on your database, please set this argument FALSE.
+Otherwise, I do recommend to set this argument 'TRUE'.

 	execute(connectionDetails = connectionDetails,
 		cdmDatabaseSchema = cdmDatabaseSchema,